Sopwith Snipe: Design and development

 The Snipe's structure was heavier but much stronger than earlier Sopwith fighters.
 Although not a fast aircraft for 1918, it was very manoeuvrable and much easier to handle than the Camel, with a superior view from the cockpit - especially forwards and upwards.
-The Snipe also had a superior rate of climb and much better high-altitude performance compared with its predecessor, allowing it to fight Germany's newer fighters on more equal terms.
-Further modifications were made to the Snipe during the war and postwar.
+The Snipe had a superior rate of climb and much better high-altitude performance compared with its predecessor, allowing it to fight Germany's newer fighters on more equal terms.
+Further modifications were made to the Snipe during the war and afterwards.
 The Snipe was built around the Bentley BR2 engine - the last rotary to be used by the RAF.
 It had a maximum speed of 121 mph at 10,000 ft compared with the Camel's 115 mph at the same altitude and an endurance of three hours.
-Its fixed armament consisted of two 0.303 in (7.7 mm) Vickers machine guns on the cowling and it was also able to carry up to four 25 lb bombs for ground attack work, identical to the Camel's armament.
-The design allowed for a Lewis gun to be mounted on the centre section in a similar manner to those carried by the Dolphin - in the event this was not fitted to production aircraft.
+Its fixed armament consisted of two 0.303 in (7.7 mm) Vickers machine guns on the cowling and it was also able to carry up to four 25 lb bombs for ground attack, identical to the Camel's armament.
+The design allowed for a Lewis gun to be mounted on the centre section in a similar manner to those carried by the Dolphin but this was not fitted to production aircraft.

-Production began in 1918, with more than 4,500 being ordered.
-Production ended in 1919, with just under 500 being built, the rest being cancelled due to the end of the war.
+Production began in 1918, with more than 4,500 being ordered but ended in 1919, with just under 500 being built, the rest being cancelled due to the end of the war.
 There was only one variant, the Snipe I, with production by several companies including Sopwith, Boulton & Paul Ltd, Coventry Ordnance Works, D. Napier & Son, Nieuport and Ruston, Proctor and Company.
 Two aircraft were re-engined with a 320 hp ABC Dragonfly radial engine and these entered production as the Sopwith Dragon.
 An armoured version entered production as the Sopwith Salamander.